OldManUmby/DND.SRD.Wiki/pages/14.conditions/default.md

 An effect that removes exhaustion reduces its level as specified in the effect’s description, with all exhaustion effects ending if a creature’s exhaustion level is reduced below 1.

 Finishing a long rest reduces a creature’s exhaustion level by 1, provided that the creature has also ingested some food and drink.
+Also, being raised from the dead reduces a creature's exhaustion level by 1.

 ### Frightened
 *   A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.